-Some people just seem to be more sensitive to lectins both on their stomach and immune system.
+Some people seem more sensitive to lectins, both to their stomachs and immune system.

-If you find that certain meals cause some bloating and gas, or even some cramping, and you’re also experiencing difficulty with weight loss, then a lectin blocker might be what you need to consider.
+If you find that certain meals cause bloating and gas, or even cramping, and you’re also experiencing difficulty with weight loss, then a lectin blocker might be what you need to consider.

 Is Oatmeal High in Lectins?

 Raw oatmeal is high in lectins, but unlike wheat lectins, cooking oatmeal properly will break down the lectins.